University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/short_long_alignment/short_long_alignment.md

  - *What is the minimum read length present in the Illumina data?
 Hint: Look at the FastQC reports.*
  - *What do you think of the "Per base sequence content" plot in the FastQC reports?*
+ - *Some pre-processing of this data has already been performed.
+Can you determine what this may have been?*

 ## Read Trimming and Filtering